 Do not pay much attention to charging timing, especially if you are using a new generation phone or a phone with a Li-ion battery.

 Every phone has its charging input voltage that a charger charges a phone fine does not mean it will be suitable for another phone.
-And if the charger voltage is too high is may end up changing the phone faster but causing harm to the battery.
+And if the charger voltage is too high it may end up changing the phone faster but causing harm to the battery.

 Thanks for reading.

-Please share to someone today.
+Please share with someone today.